LANDIS-II-Foundation/Extension-Dynamic-Fuel-System/README_DynamicFuelSystem2.1.txt

 Final Date:		15 Jun 2017

-The purpose of the Extension-Dynamic-Fuels repository is SOLELY to produce the Landis.Extension.DynamicFuels.dll, a necessary library for the "Dynamic Fire Fuel System".
+The purpose of the Extension-Dynamic-Fuel-System repository is SOLELY to produce the Landis.Extension.DynamicFuels.dll, a necessary library for the "Dynamic Fire Fuel System".

 The "Dynamic Fire Fuel System" requires two libraries: